Education and Culture Translations

 - To have a sound knowledge of the source language (the language to be translated from) – not only a linguistic knowledge, but a genuine social and cultural understanding of its use.

 - A sound knowledge of the target language (the language to translate into) and, above all, impeccable writing skills.
-We’ve all come across bad translations where an unnatural way of saying something stops the flow of the text, meaning the credibility of the message, be it a marketing, academic or political one, is lost.

 A good translator needs all of the above as well as a passion for languages,